tasxatzial/exercism-clojure-solutions/pascals-triangle/README.md

 # Pascal's Triangle

+Welcome to Pascal's Triangle on Exercism's Clojure Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Compute Pascal's triangle up to a given number of rows.

 In Pascal's Triangle each number is computed by adding the numbers to